 Four square, tetherball, monkey bars and swings.
 Ah recess.
+All of the games to play on the playground.
 Either these bring up warm memories or maybe even the utterance of the word recess leaves you shuddering in the corner.
+Perhaps you experienced bullying during recess or had trouble on the playground.
 Recess can be many things for our children, sometimes the best part of the day and for others, the worst part of the day.

 Recess is a time for children to be active.
 To let loose after they have been working so hard in the classroom.
 They deserve to be able to relax, to run, play, scream and have fun with friends.
 And some children do.
 But it is also a time of day, with the least amount of supervision, less structure, and often times, when children are are caught making not so wise decisions about their behavior and how they treat others.